sg-s/xolotl/docs/source/howdoi.rst

 are the time traces of all the currents and synaptic currents, in the order that they are displayed in the serialized ``xolotl`` object (e.g. how ``x`` displays them in the command window).

-...debug a model or simulation?
+debug a model or simulation?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``xolotl`` has a debug mode that can be turned on using ::